 Finally, there is the long observed issue of inadequate support for QoS at scale.
-In this context, QoS refers to the ability to control systematic quality attributes (often referred to as "non-functional properties"), including prioritization, failover and robustness, and system-wide resources in an end-to-end environment over various types of networking infrastructure.
+In this context, QoS refers to the ability to control systematic quality attributes (sometimes referred to as "para-functional properties"), including prioritization, failover and robustness, and system-wide resources in an end-to-end environment over various types of networking infrastructure.
 Approaches that work well for conventional web-based systems often do not work as well in the missioncritical CPS domain.

-The impediments to programming elastic applications on elastic hardware described above effect the majority of computing systems, though they are particularly problematic for large-scale CPS.
-As a result, organizations may believe that since the traditional Internet works well for their ecommerce or file sharing, it should work just as well for more complex large-scale CPS, until they ultimately discover is not the case.
+The impediments to programming elastic applications on elastic hardware described above affect the majority of computing systems, though they are particularly problematic for large-scale CPS.
+As a result, organizations may believe that since the traditional Internet works well for ecommerce or file sharing, it should work just as well for more complex large-scale CPS, until they ultimately discover that is not the case.

-4.2 Key Challenges for Elastic Large-scale CPS
+B. Key Challenges for Elastic Large-scale CPS

-Large-scale CPS are increasingly being used to connect people, data, and machines to enable access and control of mechanical devices in unprecedented ways.
-These types of CPS are often used to integrated sophisticated machines embedded with sensors and sophisticated software,to other machines (and end users) to extract data, make sense of it, and find meaning where it did not exist before.
+Large-scale CPS are increasingly used to connect people, data, and machines to enable access and control of mechanical devices in unprecedented ways.
+These types of CPS often integrate sophisticated machines embedded with sensors and sophisticated software to other machines (and end users) to extract data, make sense of it, and find meaning where it did not exist before.
 The overarching theme is that such machines-ranging from jet engines to gas turbines to medical scanners-connected via large-scale CPS have the analytical intelligence to self-diagnose and self-correct, so they can deliver the right information to the right people dependably at the right time.
 Despite the promise of large-scale CPS, however, supporting the end-to-end QoS requirements is fundamentally hard and requires new advances in a number of key areas, including those discussed below.

-1. Precise auto scaling of resources with an end-to-end focus needs to be a feature of CPS.
+1. Precise auto scaling of resources with an end-toend focus needs to be a feature of CPS.
 Auto scaling is often thought about as adding cores when demand rises.
-Although this is certainly useful, it comes with the downside of not working properly from a systemwide perspective.
-Large-scale CPS (such as the Industrial Internet [16]) require ways to scale up scheduling and auto scaling in a broad environment, to support precise behavior for end-to-end task changes.
+Although this is certainly useful, it comes with the downside of not working properly from a system-wide perspective.
+Enabling technologies for large-scale CPS (such as the Industrial Internet [9]) require ways to scale up scheduling and auto scaling in a broad environment, to support precise behavior for end-to-end task chains.
 Stability and safety properties within mission-critical large-scale CPS require complex analysis to provide confidence that they will work as expected.
-Supporting this need calls for analysis examining reachability of states in system, which is currently a particularly challenging part of the research space.
+Supporting this need calls for analysis examining reachability of states in a system, which is currently a particularly challenging part of the research space.

-2. Optimization algorithms that balance real-time constraints with cost and other goals must be in place.
+2. Optimization algorithms that balance real-time constraints with cost and other goals must be used.
 Often these problems can be solved by additional hardware, but not all developers have those resources available to them.
-Although deployment and configuration algorithms-along with services and infrastructure-are key to successful large-scale CPS, implementing these algorithms effectively is hard in domains where the cost commodity marginal basis is driven down.
+Although deployment and configuration algorithms-along with services and infrastructure-are key to successful largescale CPS, implementing these algorithms effectively is hard in domains where the cost commodity marginal basis is driven down.
 For example, the automotive industry needs to sell in volume, and thus cannot afford to spend thousands of dollars on high-end hardware in low-end to mid-level cars because the costs will not be recouped.

-Another essential component for large-scale CPS is creating the means to co-schedule or perform admission control and eviction of assorted task sets deployed on shared computing and communication resources to ensure that high priority operations take place at the appropriate time.
-These requirements are not typically met in conventional cloud computing environments, i.e.., when these systems get overloaded, the QOS degrades and there is no clear way to prioritize between tasks.
+Another objective for large-scale CPS is co-scheduling or performing admission control and eviction of assorted task sets deployed on shared computing and communication resources to ensure that high priority operations take place at the appropriate time.
+These requirements are not typically met in conventional cloud computing environments, i.e., when these systems get overloaded, the QoS degrades and there is no way to prioritize between tasks.